afzalamu/Design-of-bandgap-reference-BGR/README.md

-Great!
-Based on your plan, here’s a structured and professional rewrite of your GitHub README for the BGR learning repo.
-It integrates all the elements you mentioned: block diagrams, explanations, equations, graphs, and CMOS implementation flow.

----

 # 📚 Learning BGR (Bandgap Reference) Design — Progress Log

 This repository documents my learning journey into designing **Bandgap References (BGR)**, based on lectures by **Hafeez KT** and practical implementation using **LTspice**.